lrc-se/aoc-2020/README.md

 ### Day 19

 Part 1 solved with recursive matching.
 For part 2 I first tried a somewhat general approach, but in the end just gave up and made a specialized function exploiting the fact that the behavior of rules `0`, `8` and `11` is known.
 Not very pretty, but it got the job done.

+### Day 20

+Prototype-based with *lots* of helper functions, plus error handling.
+Part 2 includes a rudimentary visualization of the sea monsters.